Tining123/DemonMarket/README.md

 + /mt price - Check the price
 + /mt help - Check helps
 + /mt shop - Buy stuff from shop
++ /mt market - Open the market
++ /mt market sell [price] - Sell the item in hand to market

 Also ：dm, dmt, demonmarket